A Brief History of our Poodles

 Sure, the puppy phase can be trying.
 Yes, there are costs.
 It helps to have a yard.
 And, you can’t just leave town on a dime, as you have dogs to consider.
 All valid considerations.
 But, you really want to go through life and not know what its like to have a dog?

 Poodles work for us because I, and my son, have pet allergies.
 The Poodles are non-allergenic.
 But there are other non-allergenic breeds if poodles aren’t your thing.
-I will tell you though, that the Labradoodle seems to be the lasted accouterment for the yuppie (or post-yuppie) neighborhood we live in.
+I will tell you though, that the Labradoodle seems to be the latest accouterment for the yuppie (or post-yuppie) neighborhood we live in.

 There is also this.
 The impact of growing up with a dog can be incredible.
 It can loosen emotions of love and care that might otherwise lie dormant.
 They also just keep you company.
 Who knows, it might lead to having children like it did us.